lkrenn/website/src/pages/markdown/multivariate/2019-01-02-hello-world.md

   - remark
   - Kitchen Sink
   - Images
-type: "numbertheory"
+type: "multivariate"
 ---

-This is a test unqiue to stats.
+This is a test unqiue to multivariate.

 $$
 \sum_{i=1}^{5}